opencs/ocsbincodec-java/README.md

   * Base64 (RFC4648, customizable)
 * Custom alphabets
 * Uniform interface for all encoders/decoders
-* Compatible with Java 1.6 and higher (including Android API)
+* Compatible with Java 1.4 and higher

 ## Licensing